nforshifu234dev/NFSFU-ECOMM/ReadMe.md

 </td>

 <td scope="row" style="border: solid 1px;" >
-This is the page where customers will be able to contact your brand using forms, etc.
+This is the page where customers will be able to know about your brand.
 </td>